Shrine of Our Lady of Madhu: Background

 The civil war on the island-nation of Sri Lanka lasted thirty years.
 Since 1983, there was on-and-off civil war, predominantly between the government and the Liberation Tigers of Tamil Eelam (LTTE, also known as the Tamil Tigers), a separatist militant organization who fought to establish an independent state named Tamil Eelam in the north and east of the island.
 It is estimated that more than 68,000 people were killed since 1983.

 Refugee camps

 The shrine has housed thousands of refugees since 1990.
 In the autumn of 1999, more than 10,000 refugees took shelter in the Madhu area, which was seen as a demilitarised zone.

 Madhu church shelling

 On November 20, 1999, the area was shelled, killing 44 people and injuring more than 60; each side blamed the other.
 Catholic bishops called for the Madhu area to be a demilitarised zone with guaranteed security for pilgrims and the 15,000 refugees taking shelter.
 When the violence escalated, the civilians sheltered in the premises had to flee further north; the statue itself had to be moved because of repeated shelling.

-In 2008, Sri lankan forces shelled on the church during the final war even though the place was a well known refugee camp.
-In 2009, the civil war ended with the government taking control.